tlevine/www.thomaslevine.com/content/!/teaching-data-science/index.md

 The mess could be the real world, collected with sensors or a previously-digitized repository, like book scans.

+### Answer a question
+The project should answer a question.
+This could be one specific question, like "which copy should we use on the product", but it could also be a class of questions that consumers of the project might ask, like "which hair stylist should I choose".

+### Teaching
+The project should explain how it works to people with no knowledge of data science.
+That is, the math and software should be explained in simple or simplified terms and related to the question(s) at hand.

+Visuals (or some other high-dimensional data presentation format) should be present and explained.

 ### Web
 The project should be explained as a website.
 Minimally, this could be just a Tumblr blog post about an analysis, but it would be more cool if